ZhgChg.Li

 Connection Keep-Alive

-HTTP 1.1 is enabled by default.
-This feature allows real-time retrieval of downloaded data, for example, a 5 MB file can be retrieved in 16 KB, 16 KB, 16 KB… increments, without waiting for the entire 5 MB to be downloaded.
+HTTP 1.1 is enabled by default, this feature allows real-time access to downloaded data.
+For example, a 5 MB file can be retrieved in 16 KB, 16 KB, 16 KB… chunks, without waiting for the entire 5 MB to finish downloading.

 Connection: Keep-Alive

-Then there’s no need to do so much.
-Just use URLSession to download the mp3 file and feed it to the player… But this is not the result we want, so you can ask the backend to modify the server settings.
+Then there’s no need to do all this; just download the mp3 file using URLSession and feed it to the player directly… But this is not the result we want.
+We can ask the backend to help modify the server settings.

-Preliminary Knowledge (2) — How does the native AVPlayer handle AVURLAsset resources?
+Prerequisite Knowledge (2) — How Does AVPlayer Natively Handle AVURLAsset Resources?

-When we use AVURLAsset to initialize with a URL resource and assign it to AVPlayer/AVQueuePlayer to start playing, as mentioned above, it will first use GET Range 0–1 to obtain whether it supports Range requests, the total length of the resource, and the file type.
+When we use AVURLAsset initialized with a URL resource and assign it to AVPlayer/AVQueuePlayer to start playback, as mentioned above, it will first use a GET Range 0–1 request to check if Range requests are supported, the total resource length, and the file type.

-With the file information, a second request will be initiated to request data from 0 to the total length.
+After obtaining the file information, a second request will be made to fetch data from 0 to the total length.

-⚠️ AVPlayer will request data from 0 to the total length and will cancel the network request once it feels it has enough data (e.g., 16 kb, 16 kb, 16 kb…) (so it won’t actually fetch the entire file unless the file is very small).
+⚠️ AVPlayer requests data from 0 to the total length and receives downloaded data in real-time chunks (16 kb, 16 kb, 16 kb…) **Once it considers enough data is available, it will send a Cancel to stop the network request (so it usually doesn’t download the entire file unless the file is very small).

 AVPlayer Request Example: